Andrea-Fox/peopleCounter/README.md

 ### Sensor

-As I previuosly stated, the library used to write the code is built for the [Sparkfun Distance Sensor](https://www.sparkfun.com/products/14722), but also works using the [Pololu VL53L31X sensor](https://www.pololu.com/product/3415).
+As previously stated, the library used to write the code is built for the [Sparkfun Distance Sensor](https://www.sparkfun.com/products/14722), but also works using the [Pololu VL53L31X sensor](https://www.pololu.com/product/3415).
 It probably should also work with other VL53L1X sensors, however I've never tried it.

 ### Board